Vertex Holdings

-Vertex Venture Holdings, also known as Vertex Holdings, is an investment holding company with a group of venture capital funds worldwide.
+Vertex Venture Holdings, also known as Vertex Holdings, is an investment holding company based in Singapore with a group of venture capital funds worldwide.
 A subsidiary of Temasek Holdings, the company focuses on venture capital investment opportunities in the information technology and healthcare markets through its global family of six direct investment venture funds.

 Vertex provides anchor funding and operational support to these funds.
 Each fund has its own General Partners and investment teams, focusing on different regional markets.
-Its six funds are based across Southeast Asia and India, United States of America, China and Israel.

 History

 Incorporated in 1988, Vertex Holdings started as a corporate venture capital (CVC) under Singapore Technologies.

 The company became a full subsidiary of Temasek Holdings in 2004, after the dot-com bubble.

-In 2008, a new CEO, Chua Kee Lock, was brought in and in 2015, Vertex Holdings was transformed to an investment holding company, with direct investments made by a network of five VC funds across the world.
+In 2008, a new CEO, Chua Kee Lock, was brought in to manage the company.

+In 2015, the company was rebranded to Vertex Holdings.
+It was transformed to an investment holding company, with direct investments made by a network of six VC funds across the world.

 The Vertex Growth fund was the sixth fund added in 2019 to focus on growth-stage opportunities from the other five early-stage Vertex Ventures funds.

 In 2019, Vertex Holdings also raised money from foreign investors for its master fund for the first time, receiving $180 million from Japanese investors.

+In May 2024, Vertex Holdings launched its first Japan-focused fund.